 Flashbacks reveal that Big John survived the would-be drowning, made his way to a sandbar, and survived long enough to craft John B. a clue for the Royal Merchant gold.
 We see a corpse in Big John’s island shelter; the corpse is holding the compass Big John left for his son and in the same position viewers last saw Big John alive.
 This is John B.’s body.
 Except, apparently, it’s not — since the season 2 finale shows Big John alive and not exactly well in Barbados.
 The series now has to explain how Scooter (David Ury), another associate of Ward, found Big John’s corpse months prior.
 Outer Banks can’t even pretend this newly resurfaced Big John is actually a surprise identical twin — checking a classic melodrama trope box — since he seemingly directly refers to John B. as his “son.”

 However, fans shouldn’t be surprised that Outer Banks overturned one of its most emotionally impactful demises.
 Season 2 is defined by its refusal to let big character deaths actually stick.
 In third episode “Prayers,” Sarah is rushed to a doctor after she is accidentally shot by her brother Rafe (Drew Starkey).
 After surgery, Sarah flatlines due to massive blood loss and her doctor (Marshall Bell) walks away, telling John B. there isn’t anything to be done.
 John B. tearfully performs CPR for minutes on Sarah’s lifeless body (far too many minutes for someone’s brain to lack oxygen, Grey’s Anatomy will tell you).
-At first, it appears Outer Banks is ready to kill off a beloved main character like Sarah to give the Pogues an intense new reason to want revenge against the Camerons — or, in a pragmatic sense, free Sarah’s portrayer Madelyn Cline from her OBX responsibilities in favor of hanging out on yachts for Knives Out 2.
+At first, it appears Outer Banks is ready to kill off a beloved main character like Sarah to give the Pogues an intense new reason to want revenge against the Camerons — or, in a pragmatic sense, free Sarah’s portrayer Madelyn Cline from her OBX responsibilities in favour of hanging out on yachts for Knives Out 2.
 But then John B. tells Sarah’s corpse, “I love you.”
 Suddenly, her monitor is beeping once more.
 Her finger trembles.
 Sarah Ward is alive.

 Sarah’s dad Ward pulls a similar, if more scheming, bait and switch later in the season.
 In sixth episode “My Druthers,” Sarah, her friends, and the police watch Ward falsely confess to killing Sheriff Peterkin (Adina Porter) — which is a crime Rafe comitted — from his boat, My Druthers.
 The ship then explodes, supposedly killing Ward.
-For a few episodes, Outer Banks is forced to live in a new world, where Ward isn’t the primary mustache twirling villain.
+For a few episodes, Outer Banks is forced to live in a new world, where Ward isn’t the primary moustache twirling villain.
 Naturally, Ward resurfaces in penultimate episode “Trapped.”
 In the finale, Ward explains that he purposefully faked his death by blowing up My Druthers and escaping with scuba gear.

 At this point, don’t be surprised if the Royal Merchant comes back in Outer Banks season 3 as a ghost ship.